manasmgkar/ND-Money/README.md

 ### 2. Color Association & Recognition
 *   **The Insight:** Dyslexic users often rely on color coding to categorize information quickly without reading.
 *   **The Solution:**
     *   **Currency Tinting:** The UI mimics the real-world color palette of the currency (e.g., Beige/Green for USD, Purple/Brown for large JPY notes) to reduce cognitive load.
+Example : The Indian 100 rupee note is purple, INR 20 Note is Green.
     *   **Action Coding:** We utilize distinct semantic colors for instructions:
         *   <span style="color:#059669">**Green (Keep)**</span>: Money you hold.
         *   <span style="color:#dc2626">**Red (Return)**</span>: Excess change to give back.